samuelfneumann/GoLearn/README.md

 * [ ] Cartpole SwingUp would be nice to implement

-* [ ] Would be nice to have the acitons in discrete pendulum determined by min and max discrete actions.
+* [ ] Would be nice to have the actions in discrete pendulum determined by min and max discrete actions.
 E.g. Action i -> (action i / minDiscreteAction) - MinContinuousAction and similarly for max actions.
 Then, (MaxDiscreteAction * MinDiscreteAction) / 2 would be the 0 (do nothing) action which is the middle action.

 * [ ] Eventually, it would be nice to have environments and tasks JSON serializable in the same manner as Solvers and InitWFns.
 This would make the config files super configurable...Instead of using default environment values all the time, we could have configurable environments through the JSON config files.